art2611/Fusion_concat/README.md

     bash train.sh
     bash test.sh

-Then you will have to give the options, which are the same as those described earlier.
+Then you will be asked to give the options, which are the same as those described earlier.